larvit/larvitrouter/README.md

 # URL router

-Route an URL to a controller or a static file, where controller is a filename in the "controllers" path and a static file is a filename in the "public" path.
+Route an URL to a controller, template and/or a static file.
+Makes use of [larvitfs](https://www.npmjs.com/package/larvitfs) cascading viritual filesystem.

 Auto resolves files like so: